dgellerup/FastTools/README.md

             * Tentatively, this should work for OSX and Windows.

-            * Alternatively, you could create your own environment, and download the following libraries manually.
+            * Alternatively, you could create your own environment, and download libraries manually.
                 "conda install seaborn" will install pandas, matplotlib, and seaborn for you.
                 "conda install biopython" should fulfill FastTools' requirements.